Gabe-felps/Gabe-felps/README.md

 - 👋 Hi, I’m @Gabe-felps
 - 👀 I’m interested in being the best version of myself
-- 🌱 I’m currently learning javascript, php, and some other languages
+- 🌱 I’m currently learning java, react, and some other languages
 - 💞️ I’m looking to collaborate on projects that I know how to put my work into it in order to make it better
 - 📫 How to reach me is using the e-mail gabriel.macedo@sptech.school